hetzneronline/community-content/contributing.md

 * **Free and open source**

   * If your tutorial includes products or software of a third party, make sure they are free-of-charge and open-source, so that everyone can follow your tutorial.
+If you want to write about an interesting topic that is not free-of-charge or open-source, please reach out to us at `tutorials@hetzner.com` before you begin writing.
+We are open to possibly making exceptions for specific tutorials.

 * **Links, Docker images, Terraform modules**